Your cart is currently empty!

 The LRC has a comprehensive list of registered Labrador Club breeders for your use when selecting a breeder for help with welcoming the new furry member to your family.

-Current LRC Breeder Members: Apply for a Directory Listing
+Current LRC Breeder Members: Purchase a Directory Listing

 The LRC offers its members the opportunity to be listed in the public Labrador Retriever Breeders Directory.
 Enrollment requirements:

-2. Applicant must also belong to another AKC recognized club (this requirement is to demonstrate commitment to pure bred dogs and activities).
+- Applicant must also belong to another AKC-recognized club (this requirement is to demonstrate commitment to purebred dogs and activities).

 Looking for a Puppy?
 Quick Link Resources: